libnifalcon/libnifalcon/README.txt

 libnifalcon is a C-based development library for the NovInt Falcon, and is an open source, crossplatform alternative to NovInt's SDK.

+libnifalcon provides basic functionality to connect to the falcon and load firmware to the internal microcontroller.
+In addition, it comes with sample functionality made available through the firmware available in NovInt's drivers (the novint.bin file in TestUtilties and the nifalcon_test_fw files for the library source).
+This firmware is distributed in the firmware directory of the source distribution, and is required for the findfalcons utility to run.

 =========================
 NovInt Falcon Information
 =========================